35percent/oldblog/_posts/2021-04-14-southwark-rips-up-aylesbury-area-action-plan.md

 Campaigners also cast some doubt on whether a large net gain in housing would ever be achieved, without which the huge displacement and disruption of the whole regeneration can barely be justified.
 The additional pressure on the housing waiting list of rehousing displaced tenants was also noted.

 Campaigners argued, that given these circumstances,, and not forgetting the climate emergency (link Southwark’s commitment), there would need to be changes to the planning permission granted to NHG and the agreement it has with Southwark for delivering the development.

-## A puzzle

-Campaigners also There is also a mystery about how Southwark's welcome new commitment, to replace the Aylesbury's 2,249 social rented units, will be delivered, while Notting Hill Genesis’s planning permission allow for a loss of up to 778 social rented units.
-Southwark acknowledged in the EIP that if there was a significant change in the housing numbers, then there would have to be a new planning permission, but that this was not envisaged.

-The answer to this might be that Southwark pay NHG for the site and take over the permission themselves, as they [did on the FDS](https://www.35percent.org/2020-07-12-aylesbury-estate-fds-variation/), converting free-market or intermediate units to social rent; this, though, would be a big drain on its housing revenue account (HRA), depriving Southwark of funds to spend on social housing elsewhere in the borough.

 ## The time has come for a rethink....